 An optical mouse uses light to track the movement of the mouse.
 An LED (Light Emitting Diode) produces light which reflects back into a light sensor (Photodiode).
-The differences in the surface below the mouse lens are scanned, as the mouse moves, the surface changes, the direction is calculated and the movement is simulated by the mouse pointer.
+The differences in the surface below the mouse lens are scanned as the mouse moves, the direction is calculated and the movement is simulated by the mouse pointer.

 How a mechanical mouse (ball mouse) works

-As you move the mouse on a flat surface, the ball inside turns a set of 3 rollers.
-Each roller is set at a different angle to its counterparts, as the rollers are turned, signals are sent to the computer.
+As you move the mouse on a flat surface the ball inside turns a set of 3 rollers.
+Each roller is set at a different angle to its counterparts, as the rollers are turned electronic signals are sent to the computer.
 The computer then interprets these signals into the movement of the mouse pointer on your screen.

-For this reason, it is important to keep the rollers and the ball inside your mouse clean, any piece of dust/debris, no matter how small, can make your mouse behave abnormally.
+For this reason it is important to keep the rollers and the ball inside your mouse clean.
+Any piece of dust or debris, no matter how small, can make your mouse behave abnormally.

 How to clean an optical mouse

-To clean an optical mouse should take less than 5 minutes, so giving it a quick clean every month should be achievable, which will help ensure it keeps working smoothly.
+To clean an optical mouse should take less than 5 minutes, so giving it a quick clean every month should be achievable and will help ensure it keeps working smoothly.